Quantum Europe

 Quantum computing represents a revolutionary leap in computational capabilities, harnessing the principles of quantum mechanics to perform complex calculations at speeds unimaginable with classical computers.
 The emergence of the technology promises transformative advancements with far-reaching implications across various industries.
 A number of initiatives have been launched at EU level in recent years to leverage the bloc’s R&I work on quantum and to position itself as a leader in quantum technologies – in line with the EU’s Digital Decade strategy goals.

-Taking place at the start of the new institutional cycle, the inaugural Quantum Europe Conference will explore what will be needed to establish a thriving European ecosystem for quantum computing that places the region as a global leader for quantum excellence and innovation.
+Taking place at the start of the new institutional cycle, the inaugural Quantum Europe Conference explored what will be needed to establish a thriving European ecosystem for quantum computing that places the region as a global leader for quantum excellence and innovation.

 Themes